contactandyc/another-c-library/2_timing.md

 and so on.

-# Moving stla_timer to src (and variables in Makefile)
+## Splitting up a project into multiple directories
-## splitting up a project into multiple directories
+ - Moving stla_timer to src (and variables in Makefile)

 The following code is found in <i>illustrations/2_timing/12_timer</i>